LePetitJayJay/Victoria-2-Anime-Mod/README.md

-# Vicky-2-Anime-Flags-Mod
+# Vicky-2-Anime-Mod

 For HFM and GFM, technically can work elsewhere though non-square flags will make them less visible and possibly some problems with differing tags.

 Installation:

-HFM version: extract flags folder to the directory: common\Victoria 2\mod\HFM\gfx.
+HFM version: extract both the flags and the interface folders to common\Victoria 2\mod\HFM\gfx.
 If you have More Stuff, you can put the flags folder inside the More Stuff folder to common\Victoria 2\mod\HFM More Stuff\gfx

 GFM version: extract GFM Animega folder (the one inside the folder, which is located together with the .mod file) and the .mod file to common\Victoria 2\mod.